Backward compatibility in Federation 2

 Eventually.
 The process of moving to Federation 2 has three steps:

-- Upgrade your gateway to support Federation 2.
+- Upgrade your gateway to support Federation 2 (we recommend moving to the Apollo Router).

 - Begin composing your supergraph schema with Federation 2 composition logic.